Originally posted November 6, 2020

 Be There For Them

 Letting the people close to you know that they could come to you with anything they have weighing on their mind and you would not judge or interrupt.

 Hell, I even do that with strangers.
 I speak to them as if I had known them for years and learn more about them in 10 minutes than I would normally need to know.
 It is all about connections and letting people know they are not alone.

-What are some things you would do or already do to express gratitude to others?
+What are some things you would do or already do to express your love and appreciation to others?
 Has anyone done any of these for you?
 How did it make you feel?
 Let’s inspire each other to be better to each other more than just the holiday season.
-When we express gratitude to others that is the best thing we can do for each other in this time of need.
+When we express ourselves to others that is the best thing we can do for each other in this time of need.

 Until Next Time, Have a Great Day!